chopyy/dtuchsch.github.io/_posts/2015-12-13-SocketCAN-Intro.md

 $ sudo ifconfig vcan0 up
 ```

-Typing `$ ifconfig ` in a terminal should give you a lsit of all network interfaces with your added vcan0 device.
+Typing `$ ifconfig ` in a terminal should give you a list of all network interfaces with your added vcan0 device.

 ## Using CAN FD

+For standard CAN frames the MTU is set to 16.
 To use CAN FD, adjust the maximum transmission unit.
 For CAN FD the MTU must be set to 72:

 ```